Victoria-Pinzhen-Liao/Functional-Programming/README.md

 #### Example

-Find an expression that terminates under CBN but not under CBV
+Find an expression that terminates under CBN but not under CBV.

 ```scala
 def firstByValue(x: Int, y: Int) = x